exokitxr/webmr-docs/docs/installation.md

 ## Linux notes

-You'll [need additional libraries installed](https://docs.webmr.io/docs/startDevelopment.html#linux-dependencies) for the Linux build to run.
+You'll [need additional libraries installed](startDevelopment.html#linux-dependencies) for the Linux build to run.

 ## Alternate releases

-[Github Releases](https://github.com/webmixedreality/exokit/releases) has every alternate and past release.
+[GitHub Releases](https://github.com/webmixedreality/exokit/releases) has every alternate and past release.

-> The Exokit installer just grabs the latest release from Github.
+> The Exokit installer just grabs the latest release from GitHub.

-The releases are built on every version update of the [Github repository](https://github.com/webmixedreality/exokit).
+The releases are automatically built on every version update of the [GitHub repository](https://github.com/webmixedreality/exokit).